My husband calls me the “eBay Queen.” And with good reason. I just love eBay. It’s that auction thing.

 - Scrape the melted chocolate chip mixture into a small resealable bag.
 Push the mixture down into one corner of the bag.
 Twist the top to secure and cut a very small opening in the tip of the bag.
 Pipe the chocolate in a random pattern on top of the cooled brownies.

-Other brownie recipes you might enjoy from around the internet:
+Other brownie recipes you might enjoy:

 - Top 10 Best Brownie Recipes from Brown Eyed Baker

 - Symphony Brownies from The Capitol Baker

 - S’mores Brownies from The Cooking Actress